 Yossi also pointed out to my kids the connection between shmita (the sabbatical year) and the life cycle of a bee hive.
 A queen bee lives about seven years.
 Each year, half of the hive goes off with a new queen to build a new hive.
 After seven years, the original hive dies off.

 Everyone who attended was very enthusiastic and the site itself is beautiful.
-The manager of the site pointed out that all the construction at the hive, and actually at the entire “Gag Eden”, were made out of recycled materials.
-For instance the bamboo from the center entrance sign, is from an exhibit that took place at the Israel museum.
+The manager of the site pointed out that all the construction at the hive, and the entire “Gag Eden”, are made out of recycled materials.
+For instance, the bamboo from the center entrance sign, is from an exhibit that took place at the Israel museum.
 A walk in structure near the hive, came from the Israeli version of the burning man festival.
-The wood in the hive is also recycled.
+The hive is made of recycled wood.

 The flowers planted in the surrounding area were all to encourage bees in honey making.
-Sitting in this little urban utopia and then looking over the sides of the building was a bit surreal given the urban Machane Yehuda background, with all the construction cranes up and around.
+Sitting in this little urban utopia and looking over the sides of the building is a bit surreal.
+You are looking over urban Machane Yehuda, with all the construction cranes up and around.

 Something I learned in the session was that bees are sensitive to the smell of perfume and deodorant.
 It acts for them like a pesticide.
 It was also interesting to hear the cross cultural perspectives on the use of honey.
 In all really interesting and fun.
-My kids asked about setting up our own hive although I am not sure we are ready yet for urban bee keeping.
+My kids asked about setting up our own hive.
+I am not sure we are ready yet for urban bee keeping but I am glad they are enthusiastic.
 For now, they’ll have to be happy with our Rosh Hashanah cupcake wrappers.
 They have bees on there.